CindyJS/CindyJS/ref/MIDI_Functions.md

 #### Adding a track to the sequencer: `midiaddtrack(‹list›)`

 **Description:**
-In contrast to `playmelody(...)` this statement adds a melody to the sequencer, but does not immediately play it.
+In contrast to `playmelody(…)` this statement adds a melody to the sequencer, but does not immediately play it.
 By this it is possible to build a more complex composition first by adding several voices and start playing it later when the composition is completed.
 Starting the sequencer is done via the `midistart()` command.
 If a track is added while the sequencer is already running the sequencer is *not* restarted.